javoire/dyslexia-friendly/README.md

 After a PR is merged to master:

 1. Update the version number in `src/manifest.json` on master
-1. Create a new git tag for that version and the publish pipeline will be triggered
+1. Create a new Release (and tag) for that version and the publish-pipeline will be triggered

+Note: The publish-pipeline may fail if another version was recently published, since the past version will still be stuck in the review process.
+The review process is usually ~1 day.

 ### Design